 Writing a Freelance job proposal is an art in itself.
 It has its certain rules to be followed before you consider yourself to be the right person for the job particularly if you are dealing with a client for the first time.
 The proposal itself is an impression of your commitment and willingness towards the said task.

 But wait ! what are you going to write and how are you going to persuade someone who knows nothing about you? (neither is he/she interested to know).
 All you should know is that they are concerned about the work that needs to be done.
 And you have to use such convincing words that enable them to choose you as the RIGHT person.

 It’s been years that I have been writing proposals for various clients and I have always been replied even if I am not awarded the job.
-In fact sometimes the clients read them so late that I don’t even remember what was the job that I applied for.
+At times, the clients read them so late that I don’t even remember what was the job that I applied for.
 But they do read you (at least I read all the proposals sent to me).
 That’s probably because when the client checks your unique proposal, they find something more persuasive and convincing in your proposal than that of others.

 Don’t be Informal (Clients are not your friends)